Deaod/VoteSys/README.md

 Can be used to extract a region from a larger image. `X` and `Y` specify the top-left corner of the image, `W` and `H` specify the number of pixels to extract horizontally and vertically, respecitvely.

 If `X`, `Y`, `W`, and `H` are all 0, the full texture will be used as logo.

+#### LogoDrawRegion

+Can be used to resize and move the drawn logo. `X` and `Y` are effectively offsets from the center of the logo display area. `W` and `H` specify the width and height of the logo respectively.

 #### LogoButtons